-For a sourcing-and-citing (S&C) assignment, you are responsible for finding copies of all sources cited in the footnotes of an article to check the support for the assertions made by the author.
+For a source-gathering assignments, you are responsible for finding copies of all sources cited in the footnotes of an article to check the support for the assertions made by the author.
 You will need to retrieve an official copy of every source cited in your assigned footnote range for the S&C assignment.

 Authoritative, official versions of many sources can be found through electronic databases.
 Downloading the PDF copies of these sources is often much more efficient than obtaining the print copies of the sources.